 These aircraft are sometimes painted in civilian-style liveries with subdued national markings, so they can operate in foreign countries without drawing too much attention to themselves.
 One was lost in a crash in Djibouti in early 2012, with all four aircrew killed, hinting at the US secret war against Islamists in the Horn of Africa.
 A total of 18 PC-12 / U-28A machines were also ordered by Afghanistan, working with the US military, with the first of these aircraft delivered in late 2013.
-They are described as having been fitted with a "very basic" surveillance system.BACK_TO_TOP
+They are described as having been fitted with a "very basic" surveillance system; they were followed in 2015 by five more PC-12s, with a signals intelligence system.BACK_TO_TOP

 * A number of other single turboprop executive aircraft have been built, but none have achieved the success of the TBM or PC-12 so far.
 In the mid-1990s the Myasishchev organization of Russia introduced the "M-101T", a machine with a general configuration along the lines of the TBM, if somewhat boxier in appearance, but only a handful were sold.
 From 2000, the Czech Aero Vodochody firm also worked on a turboprop single, the "Ae 270 Ibis", that was very much along the lines of the PC-12, but the project was finally canceled in 2008.
 There's been talk of reviving it, but nobody's holding their breath waiting to see if it will really happen.

 The Piper "PA-46 Malibu" turboprop executive aircraft also should be mentioned here, but since the family includes piston variants, it needs to be discussed elsewhere.
-Beechcraft is rumored to be working on a turboprop single, possibly derived from the company's popular Super King Air series, but company officials have been very coy about it, and for the moment it's just a matter of interesting speculation.
+Beechcraft is working on a turboprop single, possibly derived from the company's popular Super King Air series, but company officials have been coy about it.

 * This item was mostly derived from examinations of various editions of JANE'S ALL THE WORLD'S AIRCRAFT, manufacturer websites, and such small commentaries as I could find elsewhere.
 Finding much detail on the SOCATA TBM was particularly difficult, variant descriptions being a real headache.